gbksoft/wsagger/manual.en.md

 #### "data" field

-    The object or list of objects ("scenario steps"), each of which may contain the following fields.
+    The object or list of objects each one describes one "scenario step" and may contain the following fields.

+#### "(data.)wait" field

+    { "delay": ... } — timeout time in milliseconds to finish the step.

+##### (data.)async field

+If this value is set then next step will be executed without waiting while this step will be finished.

+#### "(data.)expected" field

+The object or list of objects that should be obtained after scenario execution (for http_ - one object; for socket_io - may be a list of objects).
+You can run scenario in browser or in console with --debug argument to chek what scenario step really returns and describe "expected" in accordance to.

 #### "(data.)action" field